 It is interesting that this is the first use of the English word "word" in the NT.
 However, it is not the Greek word usually translated as "word" but another word that comes closer to "remark" or "saying" that our idea of a word.
 See this article for details.
 In the Hebrew, there is not word for "word" in the quote.

-The Greek word translated as "proceedeth" is a very uncommon word for Christ to use.
-It means "going out" being in the form of an adjective, modifying "word."
-In the Hebrew, thw rod is mowtsa that means simultaneously the source of something going forth, the thing that goes forth, and the way of going forth.
-It is like "outpouring", which can carry the sense of "words."
+The Greek word translated as "proceedeth" is a very uncommon word for Jesus to use.
+It literally means "going out" or “departing out” from how Jesus usually uses its root word.
+In the Hebrew, the word is mowtsa that means simultaneously the source of something going forth, the thing that goes forth, and the way of going forth.
+In English, we might say “outpouring” to capture it because the form isn’t an active verb, but an adjective.
+“Outpouring” works because we also use it describing speech, which is what this adjective modifies.
+Again, the form is something acting on itself, so perhaps “pouring itself out” would be closest in English.

 The Greek word translated as "mouth" means "mouth" but it also means "speech", "utterance," "any outlet or entrance," and "the foremost part" of something.
 For example, the blade or point of a weapon.
 In Hebew, the word, peh, which most commonly means the organ people and animals use for talking and eating but also means an extremity or end.